fmiskovic/toggl-card-game/README.md

 # Project toggl-card-game

 This is assessment project given by Toggl.com hiring team.

+## NOTE:
 Deck date is stored in memory and not persisted into a DB or FS.

 ## Getting Started